dustin-archive/lifesaver-sass/README.md

 ## Syntax

-There's two ways to use LifeSaver.
-You can either use the core mixin (`ls`) or a shorthand property mixin.
+There are two ways to use LifeSaver.
+You can either use the core mixin or a shorthand property mixin.

   ```scss
     @include ls( [properties], [values], [units], [scale compensation], [important] );